 What’s keeping your kids up at night?
 Many things, says a Mercy Kids doctor, but there is often one thing in common: technology.
-That can be problematic, especially if you're trying to get back in the swing of the fall semester.
+That can be problematic, especially when Daylight Saving Time snatches an extra hour of potential sleep time.

 “TVs, DVDs cell phones, tablets and laptops – electronics are now commonplace in the bedroom, and they shouldn’t be,” said Dr. Matthew Lundien, medical director of Mercy Clinic Pediatric Pulmonology and Sleep Disorders.
 “Many of the kids I see in my clinic don’t have a medical condition per se; instead, they are suffering from a socially-induced sleep deprivation problem.”

 In other words, whether it’s texting a friend or binge-watching a children’s show on Netflix, the boundaries between bedtime and playtime have never been blurrier.
 The more emotionally connected kids are to the technology, the less time they will spend getting quality sleep.

 “It’s a rampant problem in America right now,” Dr. Lundien said.
 “Adults are able to screen those distractions out, but kids can’t.
 So, parents have to be the ones to really take charge.”

 Step one is to identify just how sleep deprived your child really is.
 Dr. Lundien cites the following sleep chart* from “A Clinical Guide to Pediatric Sleep.”

 “The next step would be setting rules, limits and boundaries,” Dr. Lundien said.
 “Kids learn through consistent parental instruction.
 Tell your kids that cell phones and other electronics aren’t allowed in the bedroom.
 I recommend parents unplug and lock the devices up with a key if necessary.
 Or, impose a mandatory battery charging time overnight in an area separated from the child.”